-Research, Technology, and Education for the Geological Sequestration of Carbon Dioxide
+Research, Technology, and Education for the Geological Storage of Carbon Dioxide (CO2)

-One possible response is to capture carbon dioxide after combustion in industrial settings and reinject it into deep geological reservoirs where it will be retained for long periods of time.
+One possible response is to capture CO2 in industrial settings and reinject it into deep geological reservoirs where it will be retained for long periods of time.
 This process is called geological sequestration, or carbon capture and storage (CCS).

-The Gulf Coast Carbon Center (GCCC) seeks to impact global levels of atmospheric carbon dioxide by
+The Gulf Coast Carbon Center (GCCC) seeks to impact global levels of atmospheric CO2 by

-- enabling the private sector to develop an economically viable industry to sequester CO2 in the Gulf of Mexico, across the U.S., and globally
+- Enabling the private sector to develop an economically viable industry to store CO2 in the Gulf of Mexico, across the U.S., and globally

-Since 1998, GCCC has been a leader in research that facilitates a proactive response by energy-related businesses to reduce atmospheric release of CO2.
-GCCC has led or is in the process of conducting seven major field research projects to develop effective technologies to monitor retention of CO2 in the subsurface.
-In addition, GCCC has led a number of diverse projects including estimation of storage capacity, EOR screening and economic assessments, risk of leakage to water resources, assessment of pressure, and whole system integration.
-GCCC hosts STORE, a new training and education effort.
+Since 1998, the GCCC has been a global leader in research that facilitates a proactive response by energy-related businesses to reduce atmospheric release of CO2.
+The GCCC has led or is in the process of conducting several major field research projects onshore and offshore to develop effective technologies to monitor retention of CO2 in the subsurface.
+In addition, the GCCC has led a number of diverse projects including estimation of storage capacity, enhanced oil recovery (EOR) screening and economic assessments, risk and monitoring of leakage to water and surface resources, assessment of pressure, and whole-system integration.

-For a news story describing recent field efforts of the Gulf Coast Carbon Center, please click here
+For a news story describing historical field efforts of the Gulf Coast Carbon Center, please click here.

 For a historical look at how the GCCC has addressed the carbon question, please click here.